raspberrypilearning/stamping-app/en/step_3.md

 ## App interface
 First it's time to design your Graphical User Interface (GUI) for the Stamping app.
-For your appthe GUI will include a menu with ingredients and buttons as well as the design area of the window where the user will create their picture or pattern.
+For your app, the GUI will include a menu with ingredients (pictures and/or patterns) and buttons as well as the design area of the window where the user will create their picture or pattern.

 --- task ---
 Design your interface.